 It's a lot easier flight returning than the one going a week ago.
 Both Brianna and I are able to sleep or rest comfortably most of the trip.
 (Marnie catches a flight to London, and then will transfer to a flight to New York City.)

-We land at 4:55 a.m. at Atlanta, but are kept on the plane for 15 minutes because U.S. Customs isn't open yet.
+We land (photo: Brianna gives a thumbs up) at 4:55 a.m. at Atlanta, but are kept on the plane for 15 minutes because U.S. Customs isn't open yet.
 The good news is the wait was expected to be 30 minutes.

 Brianna's sandwich (from the meal on the plane) is confiscated and our bags have to go through additional inspection and X-ray because a souvenir might have some plant or animal content.
 Fortunately, this process is easy and doesn't take much time.

 Brianna's flight heads for Boston, mine for Orlando.
 We take off just one minute apart.